Panvel railway station: CIDCO corridor project

 CIDCO has implemented a six-corridor railway project including the Mankhurd–Belapur–Panvel Railway Line and Panvel/Belapur–Uran Railway Line.
 The project will be developed with an expenditure on a ratio of 67:33; ₹466 crore from Indian Railways and ₹946 crore from CIDCO, covering a length of 200 km and occupying 900 hectares of land.

 The Mankhurd–Belapur–Panvel Railway Corridor Line was first commissioned on 25 January 1995 as a single line connecting to Khandeshwar station from Belapur station.
 The line was subsequently expanded to Panvel on 29 June 1998.
 On 14 April 2000, the line got subsequently expanded as double line services from Chhatrapati Shivaji Terminus to Panvel.

-The Panvel/Belapur–Uran Corridor Line was originally planned in 1996, but later it was halted due to unknown reasons in 2008.
+The Panvel/Belapur–Uran Corridor Line was originally planned in 1996, but later it was halted for unknown reasons in 2008.
 According to the 2009 reports, the expenses of the project was around ₹1412.17 crore, including the expenses of constructing foot-over bridges and installation of railway network for Belapur station from the proposed station Sagarganga (Kille).
-The planned stations between the route including Seawoods, Sagar Sangam, Targhar, Bamandongari, Kharkopar, Gavhan, Ranjanpada, Nava-Sheva, Dronagiri and Uran with a length of 27 km, will be developed in the first phase of the project in 2017.
-Due to the scarcity of the land required for the tracks development, a 4 km of forest land between Gavhan and Ranjanpada stations will be acquired by the corporation for phase 2 of the development.
+The planned stations between the route including Seawoods Darave, Sagar Sangam, Targhar, Bamandongri, Kharkopar, Gavhan, Shematikhar, Nhava Sheva, Dronagiri and Uran with a length of 27 km, will be developed in the first phase of the project in 2017.
+Due to the scarcity of the land required for the tracks development, a 4 km of forest land between Gavhan and Shematikhar stations will be acquired by the corporation for phase 2 of the development.

 Implementation of shuttle train services

 In 2006, the Central Railways ministries had proposed the shuttle train services between Karjat station and Panvel.
 The plan was implemented as the cargo service trains uses the single track of the Panvel–Karjat route.
 In October 2015, the shuttle train services were started between Diva station and Panvel on the trial basis.
 Due to the establishment of shuttle train services, the commuters from the New Panvel can travel directly to Diva.
 A new shuttle train service is going to be commissioned between Panvel and Bhiwandi / Vasai / Virar stations which is a 70 km project.
 Currently, there are 13 stations on this route.
 11 more stations are to be built after the project commences.